CDL-Quantum/CohortProject_2021/Week3_VQE/README.md

 ### Question #3
  What are the ways to restore symmetries if your unitary transformation break them?

  One way is to implement an error mitigation protocol like the one suggested in task 5 where the symmetries are enforced in the final wavefunction by discarding the measuremnets corresponding to contributions that violate the symmetry.
-One could also enforce the symmetry by introducing the variance of the symmetry operator in the minimization squeme of the VQE in the form of a Lagrangian multipliers (constraints). [ref] https://arxiv.org/abs/1806.00461.
+One could also enforce the symmetry by introducing the variance of the symmetry operator in the minimization squeme of the VQE with a Lagrangian multiplier (constraint). [ref] https://arxiv.org/abs/1806.00461.

 ## Step #4: Hamiltonian measurements